pycom/pycom-documentation/content/pybytes/open-api/playground.md

 ### How to Access it

-Once you have run your stack, you can access it through **https://open-api.pybytes.pycom.io/graphql**
+You can access it through **https://open-api.pybytes.pycom.io/graphql**

 ### Authentification